 OPEN INTERNSHIP OPPORTUNITIES

-Preservation Maryland is offering an array of opportunities to work and learn with our organization in a meaningful way throughout 2016 by inviting interns to participate in a number of important projects.
+Preservation Maryland is offering an array of opportunities to work and learn with our organization in a meaningful way by inviting interns to participate in a number of important projects.
 Our staff of six are experts on and passionate about Maryland’s heritage.
 We offer a welcoming office environment in Baltimore City in a renovated historic mill with a flexible schedule.
 Some travel during the internship may be reimbursed, and a small stipend may be awarded at the conclusion of an internship.
 Internships are open to students, recent graduates, and all those with an interest in preservation and a dedication to helping protect what makes Maryland great.

 RESEARCH & COMMUNICATIONS INTERN